alberthdev/SuperTester/README.md

 standard output from standard input.
 It also works great for testing student programs that require input and produce output!

+SuperTester works by comparing output line by line while feeding in desired input line by line.
+It compares the output each time a line is inputted, and stops when a difference is found.
+When a difference is found, files are created to provide context to the errors found in the output, and what input caused it.

 Files
 ------
 You can download a release of SuperTester at: